Interview with Charles Frederick Green

 Description

 Charles Frederick Green was born in Peckham, London, in 1921.
-On leaving school he began an apprenticeship with a printing company, acting part-time as a police courier, before becoming an Air Raid Precaution warden.
+On leaving school, he began an apprenticeship with a printing company, acting part-time as a police courier, before becoming an Air Raid Precaution warden.
 He then volunteered for the Royal Air Force and was accepted for gunnery training in January 1941.
 He began at Number 2 Gunnery School at RAF Dalcross.
-He crewed up at 24 Operational Training Unit at RAF Honeybourne, joining a predominantly Canadian crew.
+He was crewed up at 24 Operational Training Unit at RAF Honeybourne, joining a predominantly Canadian crew.
 After a time at 1664 Heavy Conversion Unit, he was posted to 429 Squadron at RAF Leeming.
-He began operations at the end of 1943 and completed thirty four operations with 429 Squadron, most to German targets.
+He began operations at the end of 1943 and completed 34 operations with 429 Squadron, most to German targets.
 He was in the crew which had a famous mascot, a Pocahontas doll.
-After a period of leave, he joined 75 Squadron at RAF Mepal, acting as a mid under gunner in specially-adapted Lancasters.
-He took part in operations to support the D-Day landings and later in Operation Manna.
+After a period of leave, he joined 75 Squadron at RAF Mepal, acting as a mid-under-gunner in specially-adapted Lancasters.
+He took part in operations to support the D-Day landings and, later, in Operation Manna.
 He was awarded the Distinguished Flying Cross.
 After two tours, he performed ground crew duties at RAF Padgate.
-After the war he became a printer for a newspaper company in Sheffield.
-He discusses the matter of lucky charms and superstitions, as well as veterans’ feelings after the war.
+After the war, he became a printer for a newspaper company in Sheffield.
+He talks about lucky charms and superstitions, as well as veterans’ feelings after the war.

 Creator